 Your driving record isn’t the only motorist report insurers check

-Insurance companies also use other reports when deciding what you pay for coverage.
-These include the following:
+Insurance companies also use the following reports when deciding what you pay for coverage:

 CLUE report: This is a summary of your car insurance claims history.
 If a car insurance company has done any of the following and you want to review the accuracy of this, you can get a free copy by filling out a form at consumerdisclosure.com: